+Colours for print and web explained!
 Colours for branding can be confusing, especially to someone who isn’t a designer, web developer or professional printer.
 “Why do I even need to know this?”
 I’ve had clients ask me.
 I agree, it’s not something you need to keep your business running, but it IS something you need to keep your brand running.

 Your brand (ie. not just your logo) presents your business to the world and you want it to look trustworthy, professional and desirable.
 A big part of that requires keeping your brand consistent.
 You need to always use the same typefaces, logos and colours that you and your designer laid out in your Brand Style Guide.
 The more you stick to your brand, the more trust you build with your audience.
 They’ll know what to expect from your brand and can see that you’ve got yourself together.
 This is comforting to them and when people are comfortable with a brand, they’re loyal to it.